Flax Seed Recipes and Low Carb Crackers

 Flax seeds are very low in "net" carbs, so it's very easy to make a variety of low carb crackers using flax seeds.

-And flax seeds make a great binder, so it's easy to make low carb crackers using ground flax seeds with many types of low carb fruits and vegetables.
+And flax seeds make a great binder, so it's easy to make flax seed recipes with many types of low carb fruits and vegetables.

-Basic Low Carb Crackers
+Flax Seed Recipes - Basic Low Carb Crackers VIDEO

 This is the most basic way to make a flax seed cracker recipe.